Resolution of indeterminacy of rational maps to proper tame stacks

 Now $X \setminus U$ consists of finitely many irreducible components.
 Note that it cannot have codimension $0$ irreducible components as $X$ is irreducible.
 So irreducible components of $X \setminus U$ can be either of codimension $1$, that are irreducible curves, or codimension $2$, that are closed points.
 We will deal with codimension $1$ components and codimension $2$ components separately, first extending the given morphism $U \to \cM$ to codimension $2$ components of $X \setminus U$ and then to codimension $1$ components after taking blow-ups and root stacks.

-\subsection{Proof of Theorem \ref{thm:main} (Extension to Codimension 2 Components)}
+\subsection{Proof of Theorem \ref{thm:main} (Extension to codimension 2 components)}

 We first resolve the indeterminacy at the codimension $2$ components using the Purity Lemma (\cite[Lemma 4.6]{AbramovichOlssonVistoliTwisted} or Lemma \ref{lem:purity-higher-dimensional-I}).
-Since $X \setminus U$ has finitely many irreducible components and an open subscheme of a regular scheme is still regular, we can extend the morphism $U \to \cM$ up to the complement of the union of codimension $1$ irreducible components of $X \setminus U$ in $X$ by applying the Purity Lemma without taking any blow-ups or root stacks.
-So we can reduce to the case where $X \setminus U$ is a union of finitely many irreducible curves.
+Since $X \setminus U$ has finitely many irreducible components and an open subscheme of a regular scheme is still regular, we can extend the morphism $U \to \cM$ up to the complement of the union of the codimension $1$ irreducible components of $X \setminus U$ in $X$ by applying the Purity Lemma, without taking any blow-ups or root stacks.
+Thus, we may reduce to the case where $X \setminus U$ is a union of finitely many irreducible curves.

-\subsection{Proof of Theorem \ref{thm:main} (Extension to Codimension 1 Components)}
+\subsection{Proof of Theorem \ref{thm:main} (Extension to codimension 1 components)}

 Let $X \setminus U$ be a union of finitely many irreducible curves in $X$.
 By \cite[Corollary 0.4]{CossartJannsenSaito}, there exists a projective surjective morphism $\pi:X' \to X$ which is an isomorphism over $U$, such that $\pi^{-1}(X \setminus U)$, with the reduced induced closed subscheme structure, is a simple normal crossings divisor on $X'$.
 Furthermore, the morphism $\pi:X' \to X$ is a finite sequence of blow-ups at a closed point.
 We briefly explain the construction of $\pi:X' \to X$ in our case following the arguments in \cite{CossartJannsenSaito}.